dotnet/source-build/Documentation/servicing/patch-updates.md

 1. `git add` all files involved in the patch, then `git am --continue`.
   If another patch fails, repeat the process.
 If the patching succeeds all the way through, you're done.
-1. Extract the patches using `git format-patch --zero-commit -o ../../../patches/<reponame>`.
+1. Extract the patches using `git format-patch --zero-commit --no-signature -o ../../../patches/<reponame> <updated hash>`.
 1. `git add` the changed patch files at the top level of the repo and commit them with your other changes.